 The Classroom is free to use.

-izi – LMS for Confluence enables unlimited opportunities for eLearning right in Confluence.
+Having an LMS in Confluence enables unlimited opportunities for eLearning right in Confluence.
 You can create courses and quizzes right after its installation.
 The great news for Confluence admins is that it works out of the box.

-If you need to perform a knowledge check or pre-employment testing, you can take advantage of quizzes.
+If you need to perform a knowledge check or pre-employment testing, you can take advantage of quizzes right in Confluence.
 It’s a good idea to add quizzes to courses to reinforce the knowledge acquired by participants.
 Moreover, this app lets you reuse existing quizzes or just use them separately.

 You can share courses and quizzes with existing Confluence users or people outside your Confluence.
 You do not need to pay extra for course participants without Confluence accounts.
 Course administrators have reports for tracking participants’ progress and course completion.

 izi LMS is available for Confluence Cloud, Data Center, and Server.
 Your team will rapidly get a handle on how to create and take courses and quizzes because they already are familiar with the user interface in Confluence.

 Another app that can power up your Confluence with courses is Gilly – LMS app for Confluence.
 This multifunctional solution is an integration of EduBrite LMS with Confluence.
 It helps you turn Confluence into LMS with the help of macros.
 You do not need to create accounts for your Confluence users because they automatically get EduBrite accounts when they start a course.

 This app meets practically all of your training needs ranging from a robust knowledge base you can build to certification programs you can create by yourself.